 - If the target package is already installed on the machine and is newer than the one to be deployed, no further processing is done, and the deployment is viewed as successful.
 However, since it was not deployed, it will not be removed when the service is deleted.
-NOTE: If backleveling of the package is required, this behavior can be overridden by specifying the appropriate native command line option in the attribute INSTOPTS for HP-UX and Linux.
-This requires the use of the Systems Explorer.
-On Solaris, this can be done by providing an admin file that contains the appropriate settings to back-level the package. - 2 If the target package already exists and is the same release level, it is first verified.
+NOTE: If back-leveling of the package is required, this behavior can be overridden by specifying the appropriate native command line option in the attribute INSTOPTS for HP-UX.
+This requires the use of the Systems Explorer. - 2 If the target package already exists and is the same release level, it is first verified.
 If verification fails, it will be re-installed.
-Subsequent verify or delete processing would occur as usual. - 3 (Solaris and Linux only) During install/update, the release levels of already installed dependencies are individually checked, and if newer on machine, they are not installed as this may cause conflicts for other packages.
-For HP-UX, this process is performed during the analysis phase of SWINSTALL execution. - 4 During verify, only the target package is verified and not its dependencies. - 5 After installation, the native package database is queried to make sure the target package was properly installed and registered in the database. - 6 When installing an HP-UX (SD) patch, the method will first check to see if it has been superseded.
-If so, no further processing is performed, as it is regarded as obsolete. - 7 During removal, the package is checked to make sure it exists (as it may have been upgraded or superseded).
+Subsequent verify or delete processing would occur as usual. - 3 During verify, only the target package is verified and not its dependencies. - 4 After installation, the native package database is queried to make sure the target package was properly installed and registered in the database. - 5 When installing an HP-UX (SD) patch, the method will first check to see if it has been superseded.
+If so, no further processing is performed, as it is regarded as obsolete. - 6 During removal, the package is checked to make sure it exists (as it may have been upgraded or superseded).
 If it does not exist, no attempt to delete it is made, and the process is viewed as successful.
 Only the target package is deleted.
-Dependent packages are not deleted, as they may be required for other packages. - 8 If the verify attribute (ZRSCVRFY) of the package instance is set to N, the source depot (file actually deployed from server) is deleted after a successful installation.
+Dependent packages are not deleted, as they may be required for other packages. - 7 If the verify attribute (ZRSCVRFY) of the package instance is set to N, the source depot (file actually deployed from server) is deleted after a successful installation.
 If a subsequent verification of the installed target package fails, this file is again downloaded and used to repair the damaged package.